-Surveys on other populations revealed that these percentages are quite stable and universal.
+Surveys on other populations revealed these percentages are quite stable and universal.

-David Farmer, after attending a public lecture presented by Csikszentmihalyi in Sydney in March 1999, wrote an oft-quoted article on flow from the perspective of someone who was first presented with the concept by its Father himself.
+David Farmer, after attending a public lecture presented by Csikszentmihalyi in Sydney in March 1999, wrote what he understood by flow from the perspective of someone who heard the concept being presented by Mihaly himself.

 For getting into flow states at work, a few things to do could be:

 - Challenging yourself to learn the last possible detail about your job.